steinjonathan/deel-backend-challenge/README.md

 - `data`:
     Responsible of getting and storing data via ORM interface methods.
 - `infra`:
-    Setup ORM models and connection and setup the whole application registering routes and providing instances on depency injection parameters.
+    Setup ORM models and connection and setup the whole application registering routes and providing instances on dependency injection parameters.
 - `middleware`:
     (Already exists on example) Application middleware for validate authenticated users
 - `router`: